miriamtocino/dotfiles/README.md

 I use Oh-My-ZSH instead of Bash.
 Info & installation instructions here: https://github.com/robbyrussell/oh-my-zsh

+Let me know if you get stuck on the way (please provide useful information about the error ;-) ) and let me fix it for you.

 ---

-These are a modified version of [Thoughtbot's](http://github.com/thoughtbot/dotfiles) and [Mike Coutermarsh's dotfiles](https://github.com/mscoutermarsh/dotfiles.).
-Check those for further reference ;-)
+These are a modified version of [Thoughtbot's](http://github.com/thoughtbot/dotfiles) and [Mike Coutermarsh's dotfiles](https://github.com/mscoutermarsh/dotfiles).
+You can check those for further reference ;-)